Should I hire an attorney to represent me?

 What is a retainer and must I pay a retainer?

 Generally, a retainer is defined as a down payment on legal fees and costs.
 Loberg Law Office holds the retainer in the attorney’s trust account.
 The retainer is applied toward future fees and expenses.
-In some cases, the retainer is refundable.
 If the retainer is refundable, the unused retainer deposit is returned to you.

 Does the losing party have to pay the winning party’s attorneys’ fees?

 No, except in rare cases.
 In the United States, each party bears the cost of his or her own attorney’s fee, but the winner can collect some out-of-pocket litigation costs.
 This is referred to as the American Rule.
 However, some cases do allow fee-shifting.
 Under a fee-shifting scenario, the losing party must pay the winner’s attorney’s fees.
 Generally, the losing party is responsible for the winning party’s legal fees if the dispute arises out of contract or statute and the contract or statute expressly provides the loser is responsible for the winner’s legal fees.

 How do I know if a have a good case?

 Contact Loberg Law Office to discuss and analyze your claim.
 The attorneys at Loberg Law Office understand that every case is different depending on the unique facts and circumstances of each situation.
 The attorneys at Loberg Law Office rely on personal experience, skill, and sound judgment when evaluating each case.
 Please call or stop by our office for an in-depth discussion of your case.

 The attorneys at Loberg Law Office focus their attention on the needs of their clients and work to protect each client’s best interests.